 Bwindi Impenetrable earns more income for Uganda Wildlife Authority than any other park.
-That permit and the entrance money is used for conservation of the Gorillas and the forest and local communities providing infrastructure for those near the park.
-Bwindi Impenetrable Forest is the Crown-Jewel for Uganda Wildlife Authority, and everything is done to protect the park, the mountain Gorillas and visitors that come here from around the world.
+The permit and the entrance money are used for conservation and local communities providing infrastructure for near the Park.
+Bwindi Impenetrable Forest is the Crown-Jewel for Uganda Wildlife Authority, and everything is done to protect the Park, the mountain Gorillas, and visitors that come here from around the World.

 Lodge Rates tend to be higher around Bwindi Impenetrable Forest than other parks in Uganda, on the positive side, lodge rates are lower than in neighboring Rwanda for Gorilla Trekking.